filippodp/security.testing/README.md

 # Security Testing
 ## How to install WebGoat + WebScarab
-WebGoat works with Tomacat 7 and java (some) download all we need from the folder `WebGoat` and install them
+WebGoat works with Tomacat 7 and java download all we need from the folder `WebGoat` and install them
 ```
+$ sudo apt update
+$ sudo apt install -y openjdk-8-jre
 $ how to get folder
 $ tar -xvf apache-tomcat-7.0.82.tar.gz
 $ mv WebGoat-5.4.war apache-tomcat-7.0.82/webapps/WebGoat.war